deankoch/rasterbc_src/src_gfc.knit.md

 **source information**

-Retrieves the British-Columbia extent of the (global) forest change (GFS) data products published by
+This script fetches the British-Columbia extent of the (global) forest change (GFS) data products published by
 <a href="http://earthenginepartners.appspot.com/science-2013-global-forest/download_v1.7.html" target="_blank">Hansen/UMD/Google/USGS/NASA</a>
 and documented in a
 <a href="https://www.nrcresearchpress.com/doi/full/10.1139/cjfr-2013-0401" target="_blank">2013 Science publication</a>.